-- 4. Select the desired RAID level from the dropdown box shown. - 5.
+- 4. Enter a name for the LUN in the User Defined Name field. - 5.
+Select the desired RAID level from the dropdown box shown. - 6.
 In this example, leave All in the Usable MB field, and click Apply to actually create the LUN.